2020 Hyderabad floods: Impact

 The floodgates of the Himayat Sagar were lifted as the water reached full reservoir levels, and the Musi river flowed full stream, flooding several localities and flowing over two causeway bridges.
-Due to BOB 02, Puducherry, Andhra Pradesh, Telangana, Kerala, Maharashtra, and coastal Karnataka experienced heavy rain on 12 and 13 October with the capital city, with Hyderabad experiencing 32 cm of record breaking torrential rain creating flash floods on the city by 13 October.
-2 people died in Vijayawada, and 50 people died on different parts of Telangana, including 19 in Hyderabad.
-Additionally, twenty seven people died in Maharashtra.
-Extreme crop loss in north Karnataka, Andhra Pradesh and Telangana occurred due to the system.
-The Chief Minister of Telangana estimated ₹5,000 crore (US$681 million) worth of damage.
-On 18 October, a second cyclone killed two more people in Hyderabad.
+Due to BOB 02, Puducherry, Andhra Pradesh, Telangana, Kerala, Maharashtra, and coastal Karnataka experienced heavy rain on 12 and 13 October.
+Ghatkesar, a suburb of Hyderabad, experiencing 324 mm of record-breaking torrential rain.
+Many areas in Hyderabad recorded rainfall of over 200 mm, creating flash floods on the city by 13 October.

+Four people died in Vijayawada, and 70 people died on different parts of Telangana, including 33 in Hyderabad.
+Additionally, 28 people died in Maharashtra.
+Extensive crop loss in north Karnataka, Andhra Pradesh and Telangana occurred due to the system.
+Total damage estimated by the government of Telangana was near ₹9,000 crore (US$1.23 billion).
+On 18 October, a second flood killed two more people in Hyderabad.
 Over 37,000 families were affected by the second flood.
 Rainfall reached over 110 mm in parts of Hyderabad, with heavier rainfall amounts outside of the city.
 With over 80 people having lost their lives and about 40,000 families being displaced, post rain gathering up-to 20,000 tons of waste.

 Aftermath

 360 National Disaster Response Force personnel, as well as Indian Army forces were deployed.
 The Telangana government requested the Central government to provide relief to Hyderabad and surrounding areas.
-Chief Minister K. Chandrashekhar Rao wrote a letter to Prime Minister Narendra Modi seeking immediate release of ₹1,350 crore, in which ₹600 crore for farmers and ₹750 crore on relief and rehabilitation works in the Greater Hyderabad Municipal Corporation area.
+Chief Minister K. Chandrashekhar Rao wrote a letter to Prime Minister Narendra Modi seeking immediate release of ₹1,350 crore (US$184 million), in which ₹600 crore for farmers and ₹750 crore on relief and rehabilitation works in the Greater Hyderabad Municipal Corporation area.
 On 14 October, the Telangana Government declared a two-day holiday for all nonessential workers due to flooding, and urged everyone to stay home.
 Amid the possibility of further flooding, more than 2,100 families were evacuated near Gurram Cheruvu.
 More than 150,000 meal packets were distributed to flood-affected areas.
 Furthermore, 60 teams were tasked with spreading bleach in cellars and open areas to prevent the spread of waterborne and vector-borne diseases.